healthitJP/walk-in-kyoto-mcp/README_EN.md

 - 🚌 **Kyoto Transportation Guide** - Optimal route search across city buses, private railways, and subways
 - 🗺️ **Simple Search** - Just mention a station name or use GPS to find routes
 - 🌐 **Japanese Language Support** - Search and guidance in Japanese and English
-- 🕐 **Time-based Planning** - Specify times like "I want to leave tomorrow at 10 AM"
+- 🕐 **Detailed Time Information** - Specify times like "I want to leave tomorrow at 10 AM" with detailed departure/arrival times for each segment
+- 🌙 **Midnight Crossing Support** - Accurate handling of routes that cross midnight (overnight services)
 - ⚡ **AI Integration** - Use with AI assistants like ChatGPT or Claude

 ### 💡 When Is It Useful?